 Pine also ordered an audit of Parks and Recreation.
 That audit, released in June, documented lack of routine maintenance.
 It showed that the city doesn’t document work that is done and most of the maintenance occurs as a reaction to deterioration of facilities rather than true maintenance.
 Vandalism continues to be high.

 Since COVID-19 locked down the state, it has been a challenge for politicians to reach voters.
 Council Member Pine was among the first to adopt online zoom town hall meetings and she has averaged about one per week.
 She has interviewed everyone from Kalani Souza, a Native Hawaiian Practitioner, to Honolulu Chamber Ex.
 Director Sherry Menor-McNamara.
 During the darkest days of COVID-19, she interviewed with Lt.
 Gov. Josh Green when Mayor Caldwell was at war with him.
 She held a particularly difficult town hall with a group in South Korea, where COVID-19 infections have seen significant control through massive contract tracing.
-She talked to restaurant owners, salon owners, dance studios and gym owners, listening to their questions and concerns and even aiding to provide relief.
+She talked to restaurant owners, salon owners, dance studios and gym owners, listening to their questions and concerns and even offering assistance to provide relief.
 Her most recent town hall featured musicians, including Amy Hānaiali’i Gilliom and Hawaii Symphony Orchestra Director Dave Moss.

 Pine is a complex politician.
 She is unpredictable.
 She is flexible.
-She has clearly spent her time in office learning the finer points of governing, if not political finesse.
+She has clearly spent her time in office learning the finer points of the politics of governing, if not political finesse.
 But she is not a mystery, like Blangiardi and Amemiya, who have no political legacy.
 She is also not a history, like Hannemann and Hanabusa, whose best days may be behind them.
-She is an open book that voters should at least look at before deciding based on an old idea or a slick PR campaign.
+She is an open book that voters should at least look at before deciding, based on an old idea or a slick PR campaign.